ChickenProp/chickenprop.github.com/_posts/2019-10-20-the-effect-pattern.md

 We haven't used this much yet, so there's a lot left to explore.
 Here are some thoughts I've had, but not developed very far, in no particular order.

-**Nomenclature.** We've gone from `update` to `update`, `updateE` and `runEffects`.
-I currently think `runEffects` is an okay name, but I feel like with no historical baggage, the name `update` would have gone to `updateE`.
+**Nomenclature.** We've gone from `update` to `update`, `updateE` and `runEffect`.
+I currently think `runEffect` is an okay name, but I feel like with no historical baggage, the name `update` would have gone to `updateE`.
 Then what would `update` be called?
 I left it as-is partly to avoid stepping on historical toes, and partly because I don't know. `runUpdate`?
 That would give us the pattern "`update` functions update the model and return some kind of what-next value, `run` functions produce `Cmd`s".
 (Of course, `runUpdates` violates that pattern.
 Maybe that should become `foldUpdate`...?)

-Also, we'll want a helper function to convert `updateE` and `runEffects` into the correct form.
+Also, we'll want a helper function to convert `updateE` and `runEffect` into the correct form.
 What do we call that function?
 The only sensible suggestion I have is `liftUpdate`, but I'm not sure I like it.

 **Randomness.** The test I've demonstrated was deterministic.
 So have all the tests I've written for `Effect` so far.
 (At least one used a fuzzed input, but that doesn't feel like it counts.)
 To get randomness I imagine you'd need to put a `Seed` in the state parameter of `runUpdates`, and then use [`Random.step`](https://package.elm-lang.org/packages/elm-lang/core/latest/Random#step) (maybe with [`Test.Runner.fuzz`](https://package.elm-lang.org/packages/elm-explorations/test/1.2.2/Test-Runner#fuzz) to get you the `Generator` that you need).